jasonbayton/11ty/_src/projects/merch/index.md

   }
 </style>

 Fancy supporting the website, _and_ a local business?
-I'm working with a printer just up the road to bring the following items to life!
+I'm working with a printer just up the road from me to bring the following items to life!
+Other colours and garments may be available on request, just ask!

-Images are for demonstration only, actual final product design may vary slightly in colour/shape.
-Other colours may be available on request, just ask!
+<small>Prints are done in batches for cost management.
+Images are for demonstration only, actual final product design may vary slightly in colour/shape.</small>

 <div class="impactful-layout">
 <div class="impactful-hero">